DeolaJ/millenium-falcon/README.md

 - I would have tested the project more for accessibility standards
 - I would have used a simpler animation for the rocket launch to avoid importing the lottie-player library
 - I would have had time to optimize the performance of the project
-- I would have cleaned up my types
+- I would have cleaned up my types and classes